-- b.
+- a.
+Treatment plan or wellness plan (see additional appendix) - b.
 Progress to present (including how many sessions you have had) - c.
 What have you done that has worked?
 That has not worked? - d.
 Relationship - i.
 How do you feel when with this client?
 What emotions, thoughts, impulses come up for you in working with this client? - ii.
 How do you think your client sees you?
 How do you think your client experiences you? - iii.
 What are your expectations of one another in the counseling process? - iv.
 Metaphor for relationship?